 - Access to Wasatch Community Gardens' staff time in the form of four site visits a year (read more about what site visits are all about)

-- Scholarships for two people to attend one of the School Garden Leadership Trainings (either "Before you Break Ground" or "It's Built, Now What")
+- Scholarships for two people to attend one of the School Garden Leadership Trainings (either "Before you Break Ground" or "It's Built, Now What?")

 - Scholarships to Wasatch Community Gardens' standard fee organic gardening workshops

-- Volunteer assistance (as available)
+- Volunteer work crews for large garden projects (as available)

 - Access to Wasatch Community Gardens' Seedling Share

 Tier 3: Teaching Gardens

 Are you interested in having all the benefits of a Tier 2 school, and additionally have Wasatch Community Gardens' staff teach engaging lessons to your students?
 Tier 3 gardens will receive 4 weeks a year of direct teaching in the garden by Wasatch Community Gardens' staff.
 Staff will come to the school and spend a week teaching garden lessons to every student in the school.
 Teachers will be able to 'shadow' the garden lesson to observe how to manage a classroom out in the garden, and will be given follow up lesson plans to keep their students engaged.
 Because your school garden will be used for teaching, Wasatch Community Gardens' staff will also assist the school with work parties and management of the garden.

 Tier 3 schools will recieve all of the Tier 2 benefits PLUS:

 - Four weeks of garden-based classes taught by Wasatch Community Gardens' staff with every lesson including a seasonally apporpriate snack.

 - Work parties and volunteer days organized by Wasatch Community Garden' staff and with the garden leadership team of the school.